progressively-crew/progressively/packages/documentation/docs/introduction/dna.md

 ## The dashboard

 - Built using progressive enhancement, and will always be
-- The service should work without JavaScript for less powerful devices
+- The service should work without JavaScript for less powerful devices (the "add a strategy" page does not right now and should)
 - Accessibility is not a feature, it's the UX of the product.
 No compromises.
 - Be explicit about everything, every button, every text copy. **No icon without explicit labels.**
 - Writing automated tests is not an option — it's mandatory